TheLastAurora/receitas-beneficiarios/README.md

 - Ensure that your PostgreSQL instance is properly configured and accessible from the Docker containers.
 - Adjust batch sizes and concurrency settings based on your hardware capabilities and data volume to optimize performance.
+- Also, Be aware that this will consume lots of ram and CPU.